nazmul-nhb/nhb-toolbox-docs/docs/utilities/object/extractNewFields.md

 ## Limitations

 1. **Value Changes**: Won't detect if existing fields have new values
-2. **Circular References**: May cause stack overflow with circular structures
+2. **Circular References**: May cause stack overflow with circular structures for deeply nested objects and arrays
 3. **Type Strictness**: Requires both objects to be structurally compatible

 ## Type Definitions